hewenhao2008/SmartIoT/README.md

 - Better encription
 - Performance optimization
 - Rewrite a program in a couple of languages [programming and human]
+- Triggers , to make event based device reaction [ currently in progress ]
 - Add more drivers for different devices